lauterbach-mirror/polarfire_trace/readme.md

 2. Invoke Project→Execute Script…
 3. Select `axi_to_aurora.tcl` and click Run.
 4. Instantiate the `axi_to_aurora` HDL+ component in your design.
-5. Instantiate a `PF_XCVR_ERM` and supporting clocking infrastructure.
+5. If not already in your design, Instantiate a Transceiver Interface (`PF_XCVR_ERM`) and supporting clocking infrastructure (Transmit PLL and Transceiver Reference clock).
+   For the serial trace to work properly ensure to
+    - set Transmit PLL into Integer Mode and
+    - set `PF_XCVR_ERM` to have 1 TX lane configured with 8b10b encoding and 32 bit TX PCS-Fabric Interface width.

-   This is highly specific to the used board, clocking sources and the rest of the project.
+   All other parameters (datarate, frequency, clock source) are highly specific to the used board, clocking sources, and the rest of the project.
-   Only the TX lane of the transceiver is needed.
    Refer to the videokit example project for details.
-6. Connect the AXI interface to either the `FIC_0_AXI4_INITIATOR` or `FIC_1_AXI4_INITIATOR` interfaces of the HSS.
+6. Connect the AXI interface to either the `FIC_0_AXI4_INITIATOR` or `FIC_1_AXI4_INITIATOR` interfaces of the MSS.
-   You will need a CoreAXI4Interconnect component between the HSS and the `axi_to_pti_wrapper` instance.
+   You will need a CoreAXI4Interconnect component between the MSS and the `axi_to_pti_wrapper` instance.
    The converter IP only needs a 4-KiB address range and only needs write access.
    Check the example designs for more details.
-7. The base address where the HSS can write to the converter IP needs to be configured in TRACE32 using the `SYStem.CONFIG USOCSMB.BufferBase` command.
+7. The base address where the MSS can write to the converter IP needs to be configured in TRACE32 using the `SYStem.CONFIG USOCSMB.BufferBase` command.